 The youth must be actively enrolled in school.

-Most youths will be first offenders.
+This will be most youths first offense.
 Those with prior offenses are considered on a case-by-case basis.

 Youths who are successful generally have something positive going for them. i.e. You like them and want to give them a second chance, the parents are very involved, they are an excellent student and/or the offense is out of character, etc.